 How to Set Up Your Retaining Wall to Drain Properly

-The process of making sure that a retaining wall drains properly is relatively simple, but it is not very flexible.
+The process of making sure that a retaining wall drains correctly is relatively simple, but it is not very flexible.
 Although there are exceptions, most retaining walls require gravel backfill, soil compaction, pipe or toe drains, and weep holes.
 Together, these four features will provide adequate drainage for most designs.
 Only a few types of walls will not require all of them.
 We recommend getting a professional to help you install, but if you want to DIY, these steps below and other tips in our in-depth DIY guide can help you along the way.

 Pipe drains, also known as toe drains, are perforated pipes that collect water along the length of the wall and drain it to the outside.
 Some of these drains are vented through the front of the retaining wall, while others may run the length of the wall and drain out to the sides.
 Pipe drains are usually installed at the base of the wall, but taller walls and those with additional drainage needs may require multiple pipe drains at varying heights.
 Pipe drains must be vented at least every 30 to 50 feet, and the use of rodent mesh is frequently necessary to prevent debris from getting into the pipes and clogging them.

 Weep holes are openings in the front of the wall that allow moisture to escape.
-They may be positioned at the base of the wall for structures with minimal need for drainage, or in a grid pattern across the entire wall.
-Water flowing from weep holes can create unsightly stains if the retaining wall material is not properly protected, so the use of waterproof overlays, varnishes, and other moisture-protection substances is necessary.
+They may be positioned at the base of the wall for structures with minimal need for drainage or in a grid pattern across the entire wall.
+Water flowing from weep holes can create unsightly stains if the retaining wall material is not adequately protected, so the use of waterproof overlays, varnishes, and other moisture-protection substances is necessary.

 Need Landscaping Help?

-We partner with HomeAdvisor to help you find the best landscaping contractors in your area.
+I partner with HomeAdvisor to help you find the best landscaping contractors in your area.
 Compare quotes for free from fully vetted landscaping professionals.